risk-first/website/menagerie/Dependency-Risk.md

 ## Simple Made Easy

-In Rich Hickey's talk, [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy) he discusses the difference between _simple_ software systems and _easy_ ones, heavily stressing the virtues of simple over easy.
+In Rich Hickey's talk, [Simple Made Easy](https://www.infoq.com/presentations/Simple-Made-Easy) he discusses the difference between _simple_ software systems and _easy_ (to use) ones, heavily stressing the virtues of simple over easy.
 It's an incredible talk and well worth watching.

 But.
 Living systems are not simple.
-They evolved to this level of complexity though because life was _easier_ that way.
-In the other direction, life is first _harder_ and then _impossible_, and then an evolutionary dead-end.
+Not anymore.
+They evolved in the direction of increasing complexity though because life was _easier_ that way.
+In the "simpler" direction, life is first _harder_ and then _impossible_, and then an evolutionary dead-end.

 Depending on things makes _your job easier_.
 It's just [division of labour](https://en.wikipedia.org/wiki/Division_of_labour) and dependency hiearchies, as we saw in [Hierarchies and Modularization](Complexity-Risk#Hierarchies-and-Modularization).